baliyanvinay/Data-Structures-and-Algorithms/README.md

 A deque, also known as a double-ended queue, is an ordered collection of items similar to the queue.
 It has two ends, a front and a rear, and the items remain positioned in the collection.

 ## 5. Trees
 A tree data structure has a root, branches and leaves.
 The difference between a tree in nature and a tree in computer science is that a tree data structure has its root at the top and its leaves on the bottom.
+All of the children of one node are independent of the children of another node.
+Each leaf node is unique.

 ## 6.